hangdeng/TIMA_for_Sedimentology/README.md

 ## Welcome to the GitHub page for Mineralogy Analysis with TIMA

+TIMA stands for TESCAN Integrated Mineral Analyzer (TIMA), a revolutionary instrument used for minerals and materials analysis.
+Because software designed for processing raw data from TIMA is not specifically designed for data analysis in sedimentology/stratigraphy, this repository is created in order to guide data processing, data analysis with TIMA for sedimentology/stratigraphy.
 You can use the [editor on GitHub](https://github.com/hangdeng/TIMA_for_Sedimentology/edit/master/README.md) to maintain and preview the content for your website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.